Fast calibration of two-factor models for energy option pricing: Application to market calibration

-As far as pricing accuracy is concerned, the average relative discrepancy in predicted prices between the models featuring the analytical and the numerical solution was always lower than $10^{-10}$.
+The average relative absolute difference in predicted prices between the models featuring the analytical and the numerical solution was in the order of $10^{-10}$, thus suggesting that the two methods are indeed equivalent in terms of outcome.

+In order to show the difference between the historical and the market calibration, we consider the MAE reported in \cref{tab:market-calibration}.
+Moreover, we pick a sample day, \nth{28} November 2017, and we plot the prices predicted by the models for the options on TTF futures.
+As \cref{fig:calibration-gof} shows, the historical calibration implemented by the Kalman filter is not capable of capturing the market scenario and thus results inadequate for pricing tasks.
+This conclusion is in agreement with the discussion presented in \cref{sec:intro}.

-An example of the output of market calibration is represented in \cref{fig:Implied-volatility}, where the implied volatility extracted from the fitted model is compared with the one of listed options.
+An example of the output of market calibration is depicted in \cref{fig:Implied-volatility}, where the implied volatility extracted from the fitted model is compared with the one of listed options.
 The implied volatility is the $\sigma$ parameter of the Black formula based on GBM - see \eqref{eq:bl-price} - and is an equivalent representation of the price of options.
-The chart displays options on monthly TTF futures as of 28th November 2017 and a market-calibrated Ornstein-Uhlenbeck process is also included for reference and comparison.
-It is apparent that the calibration allows the model to fit well the implied volatility of listed options, with LMR-GW being more effective in capturing the Samuelson effect \cite{jaeck2016volatility} for very short maturities.
+The chart displays options on monthly TTF futures as of \nth{28} November 2017 and a market-calibrated Ornstein-Uhlenbeck process is also included for reference and comparison.
+It is apparent that the calibration allows the model to fit well the implied volatility of listed options, with LMR-GW being more effective in capturing the Samuelson effect \cite{jaeck2016volatility} for very short maturities, as it can be seen from the slightly more pronounced curvature of the surface as a function of maturity.
 It shall be noted, though, that both models fail to capture "smile" effects, due to the lack of stochastic volatility.
-Such considerations match with the expectations based the literature and certify the validity of the calibration procedure.
+Such considerations match with the expectations based the literature and further certify the validity of the calibration procedure.